MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### EntryRequest

 An `EntryRequest` has a message length of 48 bytes; the Entry hash, with the expected response being a `Claim`, `Send`, `Receive`, or `Data` containing the Entry with the same hash.
-If a `Mint` has the requested hash, the syncer should send `DataMissing`.
+If a Mint has the requested hash, the syncer should send `DataMissing`.

 ### MemoryVerificationRequest

-A `MemoryVerificationRequest` has a message length of 52 bytes; the 48 byte Verifier public key followed by the 4 byte nonce of the verification, with the expected response being a `MemoryVerification` containing the memory verification at the requested location.
-If a verifier had multiple verifications at that location, the syncee should respond with a `MeritRemoval` containing any two memory verifications at that index.
+A `MemoryVerificationRequest` has a message length of 52 bytes; the 48 byte Verifier public key followed by the 4 byte nonce of the Verification, with the expected response being a `MemoryVerification` containing the MemoryVerification at the requested location.
+If a verifier had multiple Verifications at that location, the syncee should respond with a `MeritRemoval` containing any two MemoryVerifications at that index.

 ### BlockRequest

-A `BlockRequest` is followed by the 48 byte block hash, with the expected response being a `Block` containing the block.
-If a zero'd out hash is provided, the syncee should respond with a `Block` containing their tail block.
+A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `Block` containing the Block.
+If a zero'd out hash is provided, the syncee should respond with a `Block` containing their tail Block.

 ### VerificationRequest

-A `VerificationRequest` is identical to a `MemoryVerificationRequest`, except for the fact that if a verifier has a singular verification at the requested nonce, the expected response is a `Verification` containing the verification at the requested location.
+A `VerificationRequest` is identical to a `MemoryVerificationRequest`, except for the fact that if a verifier has a singular Verification at the requested nonce, the expected response is a `Verification` containing the Verification at the requested location.

 ### Violations in Meros

 - Meros doesn't support the `MemoryVerificationRequest` message type.
 - Meros doesn't support the `MeritRemoval` message type.
-- A `BlockRequest` is followed by four bytes representing the nonce of the block, as Meros currently doesn't support chain reorgs in any form.
-To get the tail block, Meros sends four zero bytes.
+- A `BlockRequest` is followed by four bytes representing the nonce of the Block, as Meros currently doesn't support chain reorgs in any form.
+To get the tail Block, Meros sends four zero bytes.